joshuamkite/freecell/dev_tooling/download_cards/README.md

 go run main.go
 ```

-This will download:
-- All 52 playing card SVG files from the Byron Knoll set
+This will download all 52 playing card SVG files from the Byron Knoll set (Public Domain).
-- Two card back SVG files (red and blue)

 Images are saved to: `../../src/assets/cards/`